Patient education: Type 1 diabetes mellitus and diet (Beyond the Basics)

 While protein and fat do not affect blood glucose levels significantly, they do contribute to the number of calories consumed.
 Eating a consistent number of calories every day can help to maintain body weight.
 An individual's recommended calorie intake is discussed below.
 (See 'Recommended calorie intake' below.)

-- A diet that is high in fiber (25 to 30 grams per day) may help to control blood sugar levels and AIC.
-(See "Patient information: High-fiber diet (Beyond the Basics)".)
+●A diet that is high in fiber (25 to 30 grams per day) may help to control blood sugar levels and A1C.
+(See "Patient education: High-fiber diet (Beyond the Basics)".)

-- A diet that is low in sodium (less than 1500 mg per day) and that is high in fruits, vegetables, and low fat dairy products, is recommended and can help manage blood pressure.
+●A diet that is low in sodium (less than 2300 mg per day) and that is high in fruits, vegetables, and low fat dairy products, is recommended and can help manage blood pressure.
 For people with diabetes and heart failure, a low sodium diet may reduce symptoms.
-(See "Patient information: Low sodium diet (Beyond the Basics)".)
+(See "Patient education: Low-sodium diet (Beyond the Basics)".)

 Some sugar-free foods, such as diet soda, sugar-free gelatin, and sugar-free gum, do not have a significant number of calories or carbohydrates, and are considered "free foods."
 Any food that has less than 20 calories and 5 grams of carbohydrate is considered a free food, meaning that there are not enough calories or carbohydrates to affect your weight or require additional insulin.